 Born in Piraeus, the main port of Athens, George comes from a tradition of folk and blues music.
 His father was a traditional musician and “bouzouki” instrumentalist and his first musical memories are of the main forms of Greek music: the laika (popular), the rebetika (a kind of blues) and the paradosiaka (traditional).

 At the age of 16 his first public appearance was as guitarist and singer.
 He was the first to take Greek music out of the conventional club environment and perform concerts in large venues.
-When two years later, he recorded his first album, the authentic sound of Greek urban music (based essentially on the bouzouki), enriched by the young artist’s innovative contemporary approach, won him instant critical and popular acclaim, his vast live audiences rewarding him with sales of several hundred thousand for his first best-seller.
-Since then George Dalaras has sold more than 14 million albums of his own work and his collaborations.
-In all, he has released some 80 personal albums and has collaborated in more than 65 others as musician or producer, always expanding his musical horizons with his multi–faceted creativity.
+When two years later, he recorded his first album, the authentic sound of Greek urban music (based essentially on the bouzouki), enriched by the young artist’s innovative contemporary approach, and won him instant critical and popular acclaim, his vast live audiences rewarding him with sales of several hundred thousand for his first best-seller.
+In all, he has released some 85 personal albums and has collaborated in more than 80 others as musician or producer, always expanding his musical horizons with his multi–faceted creativity.

 In 1994 he gave five performances at the Athens Concert Hall, in a musical spectacular directed by Costas Gavras, tracing the history of Greek music from antiquity to the European Greece of today.